 - Retain any existing historic fences and walls.
-1. Maintain historic grading and elevations within public view. - 2.
+Maintain historic grading and elevations within public view. - 2.
 Repair existing historic fences and walls by salvaging original parts or materials for a prominent location from a less prominent location, when possible. - 3.
 Replace existing historic fences by matching the material, height, and detail.
 If this is not possible, use a simplified design of similar materials and height. - 4.
 New fencing, if appropriate, should not exceed the average height of other fences and walls of surrounding properties with the height of the new fence or wall.
-In general for fences facing the street, the height of the support posts should not exceed thirty-six inches above grade, and the height of the pickets should not exceed thirty inches.
+In general for fences facing the street in the front yard, the height of the support posts should not exceed thirty-six inches above grade, and the height of the pickets should not exceed thirty inches.
 Front fencing must be a balance of solid and void and cannot be solid fencing.
 Front yard fencing must enclose three sides of the front yard.
-Front yard privacy fences, solid privacy fences substantially visible from the street and unpainted wood fences are not allowed.
+Front yard privacy fences, solid privacy fences, and unpainted or unstained wood fences are not allowed.

-- The style, scale and detail of a new fence should 5. reflect the style and period of the house and/ or the street on which the house is located.
+- 5. The style, scale, and detail of a new fence should reflect the style and period of the house and/ or the street on which the house is located.
 In general, fence materials should relate to the original materials used on similar fences of the period.
-Chain link, vinyl, split rail fences or concrete block walls where visible from public rights-of-way are not allowed.
-Solid masonry walls that visually enclose the property from neighboring sites are not allowed. - 6.
+Chain link, vinyl, split rail fences, or bare concrete block walls are not allowed. - 6.
 The structural members of any fence must face inward to the property being fenced.
 Fences where the structural members are an integral part of a overall design, and where both sides of the proposed fence are identical are allowed. - 7.
 Wooden fences must be painted or stained to complement the historic character of the street and house. - 8.
-Rear privacy fencing may be a maximum of six feet in height, as measured from the outside at grade.
-Fencing must avoid any style that presents a long unbroken expanse to adjacent properties or to public throughways.
-On corner lots on residential streets, privacy fences in rear yards must be screened with appropriate landscaping materials on the public side of the fence.
+Rear fencing may be a maximum of six feet in height, as measured from the outside at grade.
+On corner lots on residential streets, privacy fences in rear yards must be screened with appropriate landscaping materials on the public side of the fence. - 9.
+Fencing must avoid any style that presents a long unbroken expanse.
+This includes stockadestyle fencing that does not have a minimum two-inch spacing between the pickets.
+Fences with horizontally-oriented rails should be of a design that incorporates vertical trim or structural members to break up long expanses.